Epigram: English

 In early English literature the short couplet poem was dominated by the poetic epigram and proverb, especially in the translations of the Bible and the Greek and Roman poets.

 Two successive lines of verse that rhyme with each other are known as a couplet.
 Since 1600, the couplet has been featured as a part of the longer sonnet form, most notably in William Shakespeare's sonnets.
-Sonnet 76 is an excellent example.
+Sonnet 76 is an example.
 The two-line poetic form as a closed couplet was also used by William Blake in his poem "Auguries of Innocence", and also by Byron in his poem Don Juan, by John Gay in his fables, and by Alexander Pope in his An Essay on Man.

 The first work of English literature penned in North America was Robert Hayman's Quodlibets, Lately Come Over from New Britaniola, Old Newfoundland, which is a collection of over 300 epigrams, many of which do not conform to the two-line rule or trend.
-While the collection was written between 1618 and 1628 in what is now Harbour Grace, Newfoundland, it was published shortly after his return to Britain.
+While the collection was written between 1618–1628 in what is now Harbour Grace, Newfoundland, it was published shortly after his return to Britain.

-In Victorian times the epigram couplet was often used by the prolific American poet Emily Dickinson.
+In Victorian times, the epigram couplet was often used by the prolific American poet Emily Dickinson.
 Her poem No. 1534 is a typical example of her eleven poetic epigrams.
 The novelist George Eliot also included couplets throughout her writings.
-Her best example is in her sequenced sonnet poem entitled Brother and Sister in which each of the eleven sequenced sonnet ends with a couplet.
+Her best example is in her sequenced sonnet poem entitled "Brother and Sister" in which each of the eleven sequenced sonnets ends with a couplet.
 In her sonnets, the preceding lead-in-line, to the couplet ending of each, could be thought of as a title for the couplet, as is shown in Sonnet VIII of the sequence.

 During the early 20th century, the rhymed epigram couplet form developed into a fixed verse image form, with an integral title as the third line.
 Adelaide Crapsey codified the couplet form into a two-line rhymed verse of ten syllables per line with her image couplet poem On Seeing Weather-Beaten Trees, first published in 1915.

 By the 1930s, the five-line cinquain verse form became widely known in the poetry of the Scottish poet William Soutar.
 These were originally labelled epigrams but later identified as image cinquains in the style of Adelaide Crapsey.

 J. V. Cunningham was also a noted writer of epigrams (a medium suited to a "short-breathed" person).

 Poetic epigrams

-What is an Epigram? a dwarfish whole,

-Its body brevity, and wit its soul.